 Registration Strategy for Tipifarnib Using CXCL12 Biomarkers.
-The objective of our ongoing Phase 2 clinical trials of tipifarnib in CXCL12-driven indications is to confirm the clinical activity of tipifarnib, validate biomarker hypotheses and optimize dose and schedule for each disease to inform whether to proceed to registration-enabling studies.
-For each disease indication, we plan to evaluate a number of criteria in determining whether to advance tipifarnib.
-These criteria include: biomarker validation, evidence of durable, clinical benefit, potential for rapid clinical development, potential to move into earlier lines of therapy, the potential for patent and regulatory exclusivity and the commercial potential.
+The objective of our Phase 2 clinical trials of tipifarnib in CXCL12-driven indications was to confirm the clinical activity of tipifarnib, validate biomarker hypotheses and optimize dose and schedule for each disease to inform whether to proceed to registration-enabling studies.
+For each disease indication, we evaluated a number of criteria in determining whether to advance tipifarnib.
+These criteria included: biomarker validation, evidence of durable, clinical benefit, potential for rapid clinical development, potential to move into earlier lines of therapy, the potential for patent and regulatory exclusivity and the commercial potential.
+Based on the results of our Phase 2 clinical trial of tipifarnib in relapsed or refractory AITL and the high unmet need for these patients, we are now preparing to initiate a registration-directed trial of tipifarnib in relapsed or refractory T-cell lymphomas with a follicular helper T-cell phenotype, including AITL.
+We believe the feedback from our end-of-Phase 2 meeting with the FDA indicates that the trial, as designed, could support an NDA seeking accelerated approval for tipifarnib this indication.